“The heat was just so dense and thick.”

 I would like to be able to advocate for our Earth, because I love her so much.
 I want to learn more about it and learn how to write about it.
 Because I think that artists are who we turn to when you are in the fricking pit of despair.
 You’re gonna go pick up a book, or you’re going to listen to music, or you’re going to look at paintings or whatever.
 And that’s who we turn to when we’re struggling.

-This story was originally published in the Royal British Columbia Museum, on January 16, 2023.
+This testimony was originally published in the Royal British Columbia Museum, on January 16, 2023.

 Related Stories